 Paragraph 4.2., amend to read:

 "4.2.
 An approval number shall be assigned to each vehicle type approved; its first two digits (00 for the regulation in its initial form) shall indicate the series of amendments incorporating the most recent major technical amendments made to the regulation at the time of issue of the approval.
-The same Contracting Party shall not assign the same number to another vehicle type."
+The same Contracting Party shall not assign the same number to another vehicle type with regard to the installation of its tyres."

 Paragraph 5.2.2.3., amend to read:

 "5.2.2.3.
-The manufacturer shall provide in the vehicle the necessary information about replacement tyres load capacity."
+The manufacturer shall provide in the vehicle owner's handbook, or by any other communication means in the vehicle the necessary information about replacement tyres load capacity."

 Paragraph 5.2.3.3., amend to read:

-"5.2.3.3. .
-The manufacturer shall provide in the vehicle the necessary information about replacement tyres speed capacity."
+"5.2.3.3.
+The manufacturer shall provide the necessary information about replacement tyres speed capacity in the vehicle owner's handbook or by any other communication means in the vehicle. ."

 Paragraph 5.2.5.2., amend to read:

 "5.2.5.2.
-Every vehicle provided with a temporary-use spare unit or run flat tyres shall comply with the technical and transitional provisions of UN Regulation No. 64 with respect to the requirements concerning the equipment of vehicles with temporary-use spare units and run flat tyres.,"
+Every vehicle provided with a temporary-use spare unit or run flat tyres shall comply with the technical and transitional provisions of UN Regulation No. 64 with respect to the requirements concerning the equipment of vehicles with temporary-use spare units and run flat tyres.

+If specific precautions have to be taken in order to fit a temporary-use spare unit to the vehicle (e.g. temporary use spare unit is only to be fitted on the front axle and therefore a front standard unit must first be fitted on the rear axle in order to address a malfunction of a rear standard unit) this shall be stated clearly in the vehicle owner’s handbook or any other communication means in the vehicle, and compliance with the appropriate aspects of paragraph 5.2.1.3. of this Regulation shall be verified."

 Annex VII